dotnet-interactive-learning/notebook-tasks/EducatorTask1/Educator1.md

-# .NET Interactive Notebooks for Education UX Study (Study)
+# .NET Interactive Notebooks for Education UX Study (Educator)
 **Objective:** In this study, you will explore the functionality of **.NET Interactive Notebooks** for use in an educational setting.
 You will also walk through a premade notebook and answer a series of questions as you progress through the study.

-# Getting Started
+# Part 1: Getting Started
 ## Screening Questions
 Before you begin, please answer the screening questions provided [here]().